dyno-might/dyno-might.github.io/_posts/2023-06-20-second-system.md

 Maybe... but notice that many existing alignment strategies are in conflict with the goal of having the guardian protect us:

-- Say the guardian is a [**bounded AI**](https://www.lesswrong.com/posts/ngEvKav9w57XrGQnb/cognitive-emulation-a-naive-ai-safety-proposal) with limited capabilities.
+- Say your guardian is a [**bounded AI**](https://www.lesswrong.com/posts/ngEvKav9w57XrGQnb/cognitive-emulation-a-naive-ai-safety-proposal) with limited capabilities.
 Then it will be outsmarted by my dangerous unbounded AI.

 - Say your guardian is a [**genie AI**](https://astralcodexten.substack.com/p/janus-simulators) that can only follow orders but not pursue goals independently.
 Then it will lose to my dangerous **agent AI** without those restrictions.

 - Say your guardian is an [**oracle AI**](https://astralcodexten.substack.com/p/janus-simulators) that can only answer questions but never *do* anything.
 Then it couldn't even beat my agent AI at Starcraft.

-- Say you put your AI in a **box** with restricted access to the world.
+- Say you put your guardian in a **box** with restricted access to the world.
 Then it's not going to be able to stop my dangerous AI from stealing the nuclear launch codes.

 ## 9.